torvalds/linux/Documentation/hwmon/gl518sm.rst

 computer speakers.

 Temperatures are measured in degrees Celsius.
-An alarm goes off while the temperature is above the over temperature limit, and has not yet dropped below the hysteresis limit.
+An alarm goes off while the temperature is above the over temperature limit, and has yest yet dropped below the hysteresis limit.
 The alarm always reflects the current situation.
 Measurements are guaranteed between -10 degrees and +110 degrees, with a accuracy of +/-3 degrees.

 Rotation speeds are reported in RPM (rotations per minute).
 An alarm is triggered if the rotation speed has dropped below a programmable limit.
-In case when you have selected to turn fan1 off, no fan1 alarm is triggered.
+In case when you have selected to turn fan1 off, yes fan1 alarm is triggered.

 Fan readings can be divided by a programmable divider (1, 2, 4 or 8) to give the readings more range or accuracy.
 Not all RPM values can accurately be represented, so some rounding is done.
 With a divider of 2, the lowest representable value is around 1900 RPM.

-Voltage sensors (also known as VIN sensors) report their values in volts.
+Voltage sensors (also kyeswn as VIN sensors) report their values in volts.
 An alarm is triggered if the voltage has crossed a programmable minimum or maximum limit.
 Note that minimum in this case always means 'closest to zero'; this is important for negative voltage measurements.
 The VDD input measures voltages between 0.000 and 5.865 volt, with a resolution of 0.023 volt.
 The other inputs measure voltages between 0.000 and 4.845 volt, with a resolution of 0.019 volt.
-Note that revision 0x00 chips do not support reading the current voltage of any input except for VIN3; limit setting and alarms work fine, though.
+Note that revision 0x00 chips do yest support reading the current voltage of any input except for VIN3; limit setting and alarms work fine, though.